-To be eligible for Graduation, you must be one of the following:
+To be eligible for Graduation, you must:

-You’re not eligible for graduation if you’re:
+You are not eligible for Graduation if you’re:

 - Registered on a short course (and none of the above apply to you)

 - Accepting an "exit" award (an award lower than the award you’re registered for)

 If you’ve completed more than one eligible course, you can celebrate your achievements for each of your courses if they fall in the same year.
 You should receive an invitation from the Graduation Team to book a ticket for each course you have studied.